 - 1. Two versions of TETware are available; namely, TETware-Lite and Distributed TETware.
 Of the two, Distributed TETware is the version which most closely resembles dTET2. - 2.
 The build and installation procedure for TETware is similar to that used in dTET2.
 However, the make definition file defines.mk is located directly below tet-root/src rather than at a lower level directory as was previously the case, and the configuration script dtetcfg has been renamed tetconfig and moved to tet-root/src. - 3.
 The distinction between master and slave systems has (for the most part) gone.
 Instead, a system is identified either as the local system (that is, the system on which tcc is run), or as a remote system. - 4.
 When Distributed TETware is used, tccd must always be run on the local system (as well as on any remote systems) when a scenario contains test cases or test case parts which are to be processed on the local system.
 Since TETware-Lite cannot process remote or distributed test cases, tccd is not required when TETware-Lite is used. - 5.
-It may be necessary to include an assignment for the TET_COMPAT variable in each mode-specific configuration file20 in order to cause certain dTET2-specific syntax in a scenario file to be interpreted correctly. - 6.
+It may be necessary to include an assignment for the TET\COMPAT variable in each mode-specific configuration file in order to cause certain dTET2-specific syntax in a scenario file to be interpreted correctly. - 6.
 The distributed scenario directive enables a distributed test case to be run entirely on remote systems. - 7.
-The API functions tet_sync() and tet_msync() have been replaced by a new function called tet_remsync().21 This function provides the test suite author access to
+The API functions tet\sync() and tet\msync() have been replaced by a new function called tet\remsync().
+This function provides the test suite author access to all the capabilities of the TETware synchronisation subsystem and is more suitable for use with the symmetrical system model implemented in TETware.

-^{20.} These files are: the build mode, execute mode and clean mode configuration files.
+23. These files are: the build mode, execute mode and clean mode configuration files.

-^{21.} Although tet_sync() and tet_msync() will continue to be supported so as to provide backwards compatibility with existing dTET2 test suites, these interfaces are now marked "to be withdrawn" and test suite authors are encouraged to use tet_remsync() in new test cases.
+24. Although tet\sync() and tet\msync() will continue to be supported so as to provide backwards compatibility with existing dTET2 test suites, these interfaces are now marked "to be withdrawn" and test suite authors are encouraged to use tet\remsync() in new test cases.

-- all the capabilities of the TETware synchronisation subsystem and is more suitable for use with the symmetrical system model implemented in TETware. - 8.
-There are additional configuration variables which provide better control over the way in which tcc interacts with test cases and tools. - 9. tccd on the local system receives all of tcc's environment variables soon after tcc logs on to it.
+- 8. There are additional configuration variables which provide better control over the way in which tcc interacts with test cases and tools. - 9. tccd on the local system receives all of tcc's environment variables soon after tcc logs on to it.
 Therefore, environment variables that are in force when tccd starts up (including variables specified with -e command-line options) may be overwritten by whatever variables happen to be present in the environment inherited by tcc. - 10.
 The dTET2 trace subsystem is now used throughout TETware instead of just in the client/server code. - 11.
 Since TETware is intended to be used as a replacement for other TET versions, TETware should not be installed with the same value of tet-root as that used by an existing dTET2 distribution; otherwise, some existing files will be overwritten.